Terms and Conditions

 Candidates who are unable to attend their assessment due to medical reasons are required to forward a medical note no later than five working days after the intended assessment date, with a fee of £25 in order to transfer the booking.

-The below excludes BHS Stage 5 and BHS Fellowship.
+Other cancellations/transfers excluding BHS Stage 5 and BHS Fellowship

 Candidates are required to give a minimum of four weeks written notice before the assessment date if they wish to cancel their assessment and obtain a part refund.
 Candidates will be refunded 50% of the original assessment fee.